LGGZi/Arduino-diy-iidx-controller/README_EN.md

 # Arduino-diy-iidx-controller
 (README_EN.md for English)

-Learn from lizardbeans' code, using a design similar to the "Overclock A" shell to build an IIDX controller.
+Learn from lizardbeans' code, using a design similar to the "ChaoPin A" shell to build an IIDX controller.
 Works with LR2, beatoraja, and the official IIDX game, with HID lighting support.
 The total cost for a DIY build is around 300–400 RMB (excluding some tool expenses), varying depending on the specific components chosen.
 The performance is quite good—a cost-effective solution.

 2025/10/10 Update:
 Added SDVX version code and CAD files.
 Note that the acrylic shell in the CAD files may have some strength issues.